rmsadik/style-guides/javascript/README.md

         .catch((err) => displayError(err));
     ```

+  * <a name="13.3" href="#13.3">13.3</a>.
-  * Limit chain length where possible.
+    Limit chain length where possible.
 It may be clearer to assign intermediary results to a variable.

     ```js
     // Bad